 What is the best explanation for all this?
 Let’s explore.

-Crucifixion was real.
-Archeologists have found heel bones with nails in Israel and England, confirming it was a brutal form of execution.
+2) Crucifixion was real.
+Archeologists have found heel bones with nails in Israel and England, confirming it was a brutal form of execution used by the Romans.

 From Cowards to Martyrs

-Paul, who wrote much of the New Testament, awaited execution in Rome around AD 62, still unwavering in his belief in the risen Jesus.
+8) Paul, who wrote much of the New Testament, was executed in Rome around AD 65, still unwavering in his belief in the risen Jesus.

-Christianity was illegal.
-The Roman world believed in gods like Jupiter, Juno, and Minerva.
-Christianity was a threat to the religious and political status quo.
+10) Christianity was illegal.
+The Roman world believed their Empire was maintained by Pax Deorum, or peace with the pagan gods - like Jupiter, Juno, and Minerva.
+Christianity was a threat to the religious and political status quo because they refused to worship these gods.

-Emperors were worshipped as divine.
+11) Emperors were worshipped as divine.
 Temples and statues honored them.
-In contrast, Jesus—a poor man from Nazareth—was proclaimed the true Son of God.
+Citizens were required to offer incense to the Emperors.
+In contrast, Jesus was proclaimed the true Son of God by Christians, and refused to worship the Emperor.

-Jesus had no political power.
+12) Jesus had no political power.
 He was from a backwater village, Nazareth.
 He never held office, never led an army, never owned land.
+Yet thousands pledged their complete loyalty to Him within a short period of time after His lifetime.

-He died a criminal’s death, accused of calling Himself “King of the Jews”—a title punishable by death under Roman law.
+13) He died a criminal’s death, accused of calling Himself “King of the Jews”—a title punishable by death under Roman law.
+It would have been completely shameful and absurd for Christians to follow an executed criminal.

-Caligula also demanded worship.
+15) Caligula demanded worship as a God in Temples.
 Around AD 40, he ordered temples to himself across the empire—including Judea.
+Yet the Christians remained loyal to Christ alone.

 Families Changed, Culture Collapsed

-Christians were despised.
+21) Christians were despised.
 They refused to sacrifice to Roman gods—required to bathe, do business, or enter politics.
-They were seen as undermining the pax deorum—the peace of the gods.
+By undermining the pax deorum—the peace of the gods, they were seen to be threatening pax romana - the peace of the Roman Empire.

-Domitian exiled church leaders.
-John, Jesus’ last living disciple, wrote from the island of Patmos—standard Roman punishment.
+23) Domitian exiled church leaders.
+John, Jesus’ last living disciple, wrote Revelation from the island of Patmos—exiled there for teaching the Gospel, a standard Roman punishment for political dissidents.

 Underground Faith, Unshakable Belief

-In 2022, an underground city was found in Midyat, Turkey, with early Christian churches and Roman-era lamps.
+27) An underground city has been found (2022) in Midyat, Turkey, with early Christian symbols and artefacts, alongside Roman-era lamps.
 These believers had gone underground—literally—to survive.

 A Movement Without Advantage